 Costa Coffee UK’s Latest In-App Feature

-According to Whitbread PLC who have owned and operated Costa Coffee since 1995, over 1.3mn people have downloaded the Coffee Club app, and like many loyalty apps, it was designed for purely marketing purposes with no operational relevance.
+According to Whitbread PLC which has owned and operated Costa Coffee since 1995, over 1.3mn people have downloaded the Coffee Club app, and like many loyalty apps, it was designed for purely marketing purposes with no operational relevance.
 With the launch of Costa Collect in over 100 London stores, the app now offers mobile ordering and payment capabilities – benefitting Costa’s store operations and also its customers.
 This enhancement allows staff to focus on crafting custom drinks for customers instead of processing points and payments, following the industry leader Starbucks, who have offered mobile payments in the US since 2011, and mobile orders since 2015, both with massive success.
 As the industry leader globally, 30% of its US customers use mobile payments, and 11% of them order and pay on their mobile.

 Starbucks app users “spend approximately 3x more than the average Starbucks customer” proving to many brands that innovation and efficiency truly do drive customer loyalty.

 Here’s how the Costa Collect feature works in practice: